NH3Error/NH3Error.github.io/README.md

 </div>

 ## Summary
 Hi.
-I'm an IT professional with a Bachelor of Science in Information Technology degree, currently working as an IT Administrator at a financial institution. <br> A self-taught Cybersecurity Analyst with hands-on experience in Incident Response using Microsoft Sentinel, Splunk, and ELK Stack.
-Possesses foundational skills in DFIR, malware analysis, threat hunting, and detection engineering, with growing expertise in email phishing analysis.
-Actively transitioning into a full-time cybersecurity role with a strong focus on Blue Team operations.
+I'm an IT professional with a Bachelor of Science in Information Technology degree, currently working as an IT Administrator at a financial institution.
+I'm a self-taught Cybersecurity Analyst with hands-on experience in Incident Response using Microsoft Sentinel, Splunk, and ELK Stack.
+Possesses foundational skills in DFIR, malware analysis, threat hunting, and detection engineering, with growing expertise in email phishing analysis.Actively seeking a full-time cybersecurity role with a strong focus on Blue Team operations.
+Feel free to reach out regarding relevant opportunities.
+Thank you so much.

 ## Work Experiences